Maharashtra floods of 2005

-Many people were stranded on the roads, lost their homes while many walked long distances back home from work that evening.
+Many people were stranded on the roads and lost their homes, while others had to walk long distances to return home from work that evening.
 The floods were caused by the eighth heaviest-ever recorded 24-hour rainfall figure of 944 mm (37.17 inches) which lashed the metropolis on 26 July 2005, and intermittently continued for the next day.
 644mm (25.35 inches) was received within the 12-hour period between 8 am and 8 pm.
 Torrential rainfall continued for the next week.
 The highest 24-hour period in India was 1,168 mm (46.0 inches) in Aminidivi in the Union Territory of Lakshadweep on 6 May 2004 although some reports suggest that it was a new Indian record.
 The previous record high rainfall in a 24-hour period for Mumbai was 575 mm (22.6 inches) in 1974.

 Other places severely affected were Raigad, Chiplun and Khed, Guhagar.

 Overview

 Timeline

 On 26 July 2005, around 2:00 pm, the Mumbai Metropolitan Region was struck by a severe storm and subsequent deluge.
 The Indian Meteorological Department (IMD) station in Santacruz recorded 944 mm.
 This is the wettest day on record in Mumbai.

 Local train movement came to a halt by 2:30 p.m. due to the water-logging on the tracks.
 This caused traffic on roads to increase dramatically with water logging and submerging of certain low-lying pockets of the region, such as Dharavi and Bandra-Kurla Complex.

 Thousands of school children were stranded due to flooding and could not reach home for up to 24 hours.
 The following two days were declared as school and college holidays by the state government.